 Terry Runté was way more talented than most people got to see.

-He was sharp-witted and provocative, curious and impatient, generous and spontaneous.
+He was sharp-witted and irreverent, curious and impatient, generous and spontaneous.
 He had a flair for language and self-invention.
 He was usually late.

 He wrote humor for National Lampoon and Playboy and Omni, and co-wrote movies that he and I both wished were better.
 These included Mystery Date, with Ethan Hawke and Teri Polo, and Super Mario Bros., with Bob Hoskins, John Leguizamo, and Dennis Hopper.